milanrpatel/ChatBot/README.md

 # ChatBot
-This is hte Bot for Charusat University,India.
+This is the Bot for Charusat University,India.